Health (HLTH)

 HLTH 20800 Viral Diseases of the World (LA)

 This course will describe the structure, transmission, replication, prevention and treatment, and associated pathology of viruses.
 Specific focus on the historical, cultural and economic impact of clinically significant DNA and RNA viruses such as HIV, influenza, HPV, hepatitis, Ebola and norovirus.
 Prerequisites: Sophomore standing.
+3 credits.
 (S)

 Attributes: HE1